-And another few verses later.
-There’s no way this can refer to the Rapture because the things He described will not be done to unbelievers at the Rapture.
+There’s no way this can refer to the rapture because the things He described will not be done to unbelievers at the rapture.
 He’s speaking of the judgments that follow the 2nd Coming.

 “Therefore keep watch, because you do not know the day or the hour.”
 (Matt.
 25:13)

 This one is in the context of the parable of the 10 bridesmaids.

 In previous studies I’ve shown that this parable can’t be about the church.
 The Church is the Bride, not a bridesmaid, there’s only one bride, not 10, and the banquet follows the wedding, it doesn’t precede it.
 There’s no way a newly married bride could be excluded from her own wedding banquet by a husband who claims he doesn’t know her.
 The parable is about tribulation survivors, 5 of whom are saved and enter the Kingdom and 5 who are not and don’t.

 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day-and not only to me, but also to all who have longed for his appearing”.
 (2 Tim.
 4:8)